What We Do

 With valuable mentorship from leading international musicians and Orion alumni, we aim to give our players a holistic training in what it takes to start their professional careers.

-Toby Purser - Artistic Director and Principal Conductor
+Toby Purser - Artistic Director

 Who we are